-Flare-ups are often triggered by respiratory infections, which are a further attack on the bronchi.
-Typical symptoms of the common cold and flu, such as a sore throat, sweats and fever, can weaken your body even more.
+Flare-ups are often triggered by respiratory infections (infections of the airways).
+A sore throat, sweats and fever can weaken your body even more if you already have COPD.
 Because of this, people with COPD should take special care to avoid infection during the cold and flu season.
-This includes avoiding contact with people who have colds and large crowds.
-It may also be a good idea to have a flu vaccine.
+This includes avoiding contact with people who have colds and with large crowds.
+It may also be a good idea to have a flu vaccine or pneumococcal vaccine.

 One aim of COPD treatment is to relieve symptoms, making everyday life easier and improving quality of life.
 A further aim is to slow down the progression of the disease and prevent exacerbations.

 Supportive measures include physical exercise, breathing exercises, inhalation, or changes in diet.
 In Germany, statutory health insurers also offer disease management programs (DMPs) for people with COPD.
-The aim of these programs is to provide consistent and well-planned treatment in close cooperation with medical professionals, reducing the number of flare-ups and slowing down the progression of the disease.
+The aim of these programs is to provide consistent treatment in close cooperation with medical professionals to reduce the number of severe flare-ups and slow down the progression of the disease.

-Pulmonary rehabilitation helps people with chronic obstructive pulmonary disease (COPD) to better cope with their disease and to live as normal a life as possible.
-A treatment plan based on individual needs is created to help reach this goal.
-The treatment plan includes a combination of physical exercise, an educational program on dealing with the disease and the therapy, and social and emotional support.
+Pulmonary rehabilitation helps people with COPD to better cope with their disease and to live as normal a life as possible.
+To help reach this goal, a treatment plan based on individual needs is created.
+The treatment plan includes a combination of physical exercise, an educational program on dealing with the disease and the treatment, and social and emotional support.

 Pulmonary rehabilitation is an important part of the COPD disease management program (DMP).
 Rehabilitation can either be done on an inpatient or outpatient basis.

-The impact COPD has on everyday life depends mostly on the stage of the disease.
+The impact COPD has on everyday life very much depends on the stage of the disease.
 For years it may only cause minor problems, but the symptoms get worse as time goes by.
-In advanced COPD it is no longer possible to live a normal life, and eventually people will usually need extensive support and nursing care.
+In advanced COPD it's no longer possible to live a normal life, and eventually people will usually need extensive support and nursing care.

-Many people find it helpful to adjust their lifestyle and daily routine according to their body's needs and responses as much as possible.
+Many find it helpful to adjust their lifestyle and daily routine according to their body's needs and responses.
 Some focus more on things that are especially important to them.
-Some find specialized breathing and relaxation exercises helpful, allow themselves lots of rest and do low-impact sports when they feel up to it.
+Other people find specialized breathing and relaxation exercises helpful, allow themselves lots of rest or do low-impact sports when they feel up to it.

 The more the disease progresses, the greater the need for practical and emotional support from family and friends.

 In addition to disease management programs (DMPs), a wide range of different services for individual counseling and support is available if you are ill.
-In Germany, there are regional differences in how these services are organized and they are not always easy to find.
+There are many regional differences in how these services are organized, and they are not always easy to find.
 A list of points of contact can help you to locate and make use of these services.

 Decramer M, Janssens W, Miravitlles M. Chronic obstructive pulmonary disease.
 Lancet 2012; 379(9823): 1341-1351.

-Global Initiative for Chronic Obstructive Lung Disease (GOLD).
-Global strategy for the diagnosis, management and prevention of COPD.
-(Updated 2015).
+Global initiative for Chronic Obstrunctive Lung Disease (GOLD).
+Global strategy for the diagnosis, management, and prevention of chronic obstrunctive pulmonary disease - 2019 Report.
+2019.